Smaller Models, Smarter Rewards: A Two-Sided Approach to Process and Outcome Rewards: Methods

 \subsection{Training}

-For our experiment series, we trained and tested value estimations based on the 3.8B Phi-4-mini and 14B Phi-4 model over two episodes.
-We trained the regression head plus the last layers of these models.
-Table \ref{table:general_information_training_data} and Appendix \ref{appendix:hyperparameter} provide details.
+In our experiments, we train and test value estimations based on the 3.8B Phi-4-mini and 14B Phi-4 model over two episodes.
+At a high level, we perform fine-tuning on the regression head plus several last layers of these models.
+Table \ref{table:general_information_training_data} and Appendix \ref{appendix:hyperparameter} provide details of standard hyperparameters and number of last layers.

-We take the same Phi-4-mini and Phi-4 14B architectures and replace the classifier layer at the network output with a linear regression layer to estimate the state value.
+To estimate the state values as needed, we take the same Phi-4-mini and Phi-4 14B architectures and replace the classifier layer at the network output with a linear regression layer.
 This modification yields a decoder-only architecture that predicts the value of a partial reasoning trace at a given point, based solely on preceding tokens.
 The regression layer is designed to estimate the probability of success from each token onward, while maintaining the causal constraint of using only past context.
 Since the output is probabilistic, we apply a sigmoid transformation to the regression output and train the model using binary cross-entropy loss.
 For value estimation, we used a batch size of 64 (for the 14B model) and 24 (for the 3.8B model), and fine-tuned the last 12 layers for both models at a learning rate of $1\mathrm{e}{-4}$.

-The first analysis objective is whether the models are capable as an ORM, meaning that they are able to distinguish successful rollouts from unsuccessful ones.
-Afterwards, we also take a look into the models' capability to judge intermediate reasoning steps.
+After fine-tuning, our first analysis objective is whether the trained models are capable as an ORM, which are able to distinguish successful rollouts from unsuccessful ones.
+Also, we take a look into the models' capability to judge intermediate reasoning steps.